The Strategy Creation

 Business is the reason

 Why is this so important to think this?
 It’s simple, really.
-Because this is what business is about and is the heart of your brand strategy implementation.
+Because this is the heart of your brand strategy implementation.
 This is the CRUX of the whole issue.

 The most important function in business is the generation of revenue that comes from prospects’ purchase decisions.